-- Professor of Aeronautics and Astronautics, Massachusetts Institute of Technology
+- Apollo Program Professor Emeritus of Astronautics, Massachusetts Institute of Technology

 - Professor, Health Sciences and Technology

 - Director, Bioastronautics Training Program, Health Sciences and Technology

 Laurence Young was the founding Director of the National Space Biomedical Research Institute.
 He was elected to the National Academy of Engineering and the Institute of Medicine of the NAS and is a full member of the International Academy of Astronautics.
 Dr. Young joined the MIT faculty in 1962, and co-founded the Man-Vehicle Laboratory which does research on the visual and vestibular systems, visual-vestibular interaction, flight simulation, space motion sickness and manual control and displays.
 Following two years of training at Johnson Space Center he served as Alternate Payload Specialist during the October 1993 mission.
 Dr. Young has served on numerous Academy committees including the Committee on the Space Station, Committee on Human Factors, Aeronautics and Space Engineering Board, and Air Force Studies Board.
 He currently chairs NASA’s Innovative Advanced Concepts External Council.